DI Framework¶

 Note

-App Platform uses kotlin-inject-anvil as default dependency injection framework.
-It’s a compile-time injection framework and ready for Kotlin Multiplatform.
-It verifies correctness of the object graph at build time and avoids crashes at runtime.
+App Platform provides support for kotlin-inject-anvil and Metro as dependency injection framework.
+You can choose which one to use and even mix them if needed.
+Both frameworks are compile-time injection frameworks and ready for Kotlin Multiplatform (Metro still runs into issues).
+They verify correctness of the object graph at build time and avoid crashes at runtime.

 Enabling dependency injection is an opt-in feature through the Gradle DSL.
 The default value is false